Setting up Hugo & Congo

 I mainly follow the steps in the Congo theme installation document to setup and configure the site.
 I also refer to Hugo Getting started document.

 Here are the main steps I have taken to set up this site.
-You will need git
+You will need git and hugo ready.

-I installed Hugo with homebrew
+I installed Hugo with homebrew.

 - Initialize a local repository to work on

-# Create a base hugo directory structure hugo new site my-site # Initialize it as a git repository cd my-site git init
+# Create a base hugo directory structure hugo new site my-site # Initialize it as a git repository cd my-site git init - Install Congo theme as git submodule

-# Install theme data to themes/congo git submodule add -b stable https://github.com/jpanther/congo.git themes/congo
+# Install theme data to themes/congo git submodule add -b stable https://github.com/jpanther/congo.git themes/congo - Copy the default configuration files from

-for customization.mkdir config cp -r themes/congo/config/_default config
+themes/congo/config/_defaultintoconfig/_defaultfor customization.mkdir config cp -r themes/congo/config/_default config - Add a new line:

-file to use Congo theme - Start local server and visit http://localhost:1313/If you see something like this, you are good to go.
+theme="congo"to theconfig/_default/hugo.tomlfile to use Congo theme - Start local server and visit http://localhost:1313/If you see something like this, you are good to go.

 hugo server